Improving MRO practice in the rail industry could significantly help companies meet their efficiency goals

 Train operators take on a franchise and commit to certain service levels for a fixed fee.
 In some cases, operators have found the task impossible, with some stripped of their franchise and others giving up on their own accord having found profitability almost impossible to achieve.

 Against this background, it’s essential that the rail industry takes advantage of any opportunities to achieve efficiencies, and one avenue is around the Indirect Procurement category of Industrial supplies for Maintenance, Repair and Operations (MRO).
-Research by RS Components shows that the price of MRO products only reflects a third of the total cost.
+Research by RS shows that the price of MRO products only reflects a third of the total cost.
 When you take into account the time taken to place an order, holding stock, depreciation and other factors, the cost is actually three times that of the visible product price.

 “I recently sat in a meeting with two procurement guys and the head of engineering at a rail firm.
 Procurement wanted the lowest possible price on products, whereas the head of engineering said the price should be irrelevant, because if a light goes, you need to replace it, or you will get a fixed-penalty fine for the station being shut.”

-The answer is somewhere in the middle, Free points out.
+The answer is somewhere in the middle, Sharp points out.
 Price is clearly not the only factor that should be considered, but by reducing the number of suppliers to a select group, it’s possible to achieve good prices while also ensuring the overall quality of the parts being bought.